 A Closer Look at the 2011 OUSCI

-Now that the 2011 OPTIMA Ultimate Street Car Invitational, presented by Wilwood Brakes KN Filters is in the books, we thought we'd take a closer look at the outcome of the race.
+Now that the 2011 OPTIMA Ultimate Street Car Invitational (OUSCI), presented by Wilwood Brakes and K&N Filters is in the books, we thought we'd take a closer look at the outcome.
 True to the name of the event, the OUSCI crowned one champion, Danny Popp and his ZO6 Corvette, as the Ultimate Street Car.
-While the TV coverage of this event is still a ways off and many of the stories will be told there, what shouldn't be forgotten is that Danny could not have won the event without the assistance of fellow competitor, Pete Callaway.
+While many of the stories will be told in the TV coverage (which you can watch for free on-demand on the OPTIMA Network on Roku), what shouldn't be forgotten is that Danny could not have won the event without the assistance of fellow competitor, Pete Callaway.

 Popp's master brake cylinder failed on his final lap on the road course and he had yet to run his car in the Wilwood Brakes Speed Stop Challenge.
 Had Callaway not generously offered up his master brake cylinder, Popp would've been unable to run in the final event, dropping him to at least sixth place.
 We applaud Pete Callaway for his sportsmanship!